ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * OPT7: Optionally, specify the functionalities implemented at the 'control_uri' resource hosted at the Client, including message exchange encoding and other details (see {{gid-post}}).

-* OPT8: Optionally, specify the behavior of the handler in case of failure to retrieve a public key for the specific node (see {{gid-post}}).
+* OPT8: Optionally, specify the behavior of the handler in case of failure to retrieve an authentication credential for the specific node (see {{gid-post}}).

 * OPT9: Optionally, define a default group rekeying scheme, to refer to in case the 'rekeying_scheme' parameter is not included in the Join Response (see {{gid-post}}).